Palestinians distraught over relatives missing at deadly Gaza aid sites

 What ‘starvation’ really means, for the human body and for Gaza

-The boy had left the displaced family’s tent in the central town on a mission to find food for his parents and his sister, who lost her husband during the war, heading to the Zikim crossing point for aid trucks entering northern Gaza.
+The boy had left the displaced family’s tent in the central town to find food for his parents and sister, who had lost her husband during the war, and headed to the Zikim crossing point, where aid trucks enter northern Gaza.

 “He hasn’t returned until now.
 He went because he was hungry.
-We have nothing to eat,” the distraught father told Al Jazeera, he and his wife breaking down in tears under the sheets of blue tarpaulin where they are sheltering.
+We have nothing to eat,” the distraught father told Al Jazeera, breaking down in tears with his wife under the blue tarpaulin where they are sheltering.

-Khaled reported his son’s disappearance to the International Committee of the Red Cross and every official body he could reach – to radio silence.
-To this day, he has received no answers on the whereabouts of his son.
+Khaled reported his son’s disappearance to the International Committee of the Red Cross, and every official body he could reach, to radio silence.
+To this day, he has received no answers on Ahmed’s whereabouts.

-Khaled’s story is all too common under Israel’s ongoing punishing blockade of Gaza, where the largely displaced population faces a stark choice between starvation or braving bullets fired by Israeli soldiers and United States security contractors in a bid to find food from US- and Israel-backed GHF sites dubbed “death traps” and “human slaughterhouses” by the United Nations and rights groups.
+Khaled’s story is all too common under Israel’s ongoing punishing blockade of Gaza, where the largely displaced population faces a stark choice between starvation and braving the bullets fired by Israeli soldiers and United States security contractors in a bid to get food from Gaza Humanitarian Foundation (GHF) sites.
+These distribution points have been dubbed “death traps” and “human slaughterhouses” by the United Nations and rights groups.

-It is a life-or-death gamble that has taking the lives of nearly 1400 people, gunned down mainly by the Israeli army, at the aid sites since they started operations in late May, according to figures released by the UN this week.
-That is without counting the untold numbers of missing aid seekers – people like Ahmed.
+It is a life-or-death gamble that has taken the lives of nearly 1,400 people, shot dead mainly by the Israeli army, at the aid sites since they started operations in late May and along food convoy routes, according to figures released by the UN last week.
+That is, without counting the untold numbers of missing aid seekers, like Ahmed.

-Human rights monitors have been collecting harrowing first-hand accounts of individuals who have gone missing in Gaza, only to be found later, killed by Israeli forces.
+Human rights monitors have been collecting harrowing firsthand accounts of people who have gone missing in Gaza, only to be found later, killed by Israeli forces.

-“In many cases, those who went missing are apparently killed near the aid distribution points, but due to the Israeli targeting, their bodies remained unreachable,” Maha Hussaini, Head of Media at Euro-Med Human Rights Monitor, told Al Jazeera.
+“In many cases, those who went missing are apparently killed near the aid distribution points, but due to the Israeli targeting, their bodies remained unreachable,” Maha Hussaini, the head of media at the Euro-Med Human Rights Monitor, told Al Jazeera.

 “Many Palestinians left home with empty hands, hoping to return with a bag of flour.
 But many never came back,” said Al Jazeera’s Tareq Abu Azzoum, reporting from Deir-el-Balah.
 “In Gaza, the line between survival and disappearance is now heartbreakingly thin.”

-As the numbers of missing aid seekers mounts, famine stalks the enclave, with over 80 adults reportedly dying of starvation over the past five weeks alone and 93 children succumbing to man-made malnutrition since the war began.
+As the number of missing aid seekers mounts, famine stalks the enclave, with more than 80 adults reportedly dying of starvation over the past five weeks alone, and 93 children succumbing to man-made malnutrition since the war began.

-Authorities in Gaza say an average of 84 trucks have entered the besieged enclave a day since Israel eased restrictions on July 27.
+Authorities in Gaza say an average of 84 trucks have entered the besieged enclave each day since Israel eased restrictions on July 27.
 But aid organisations say at least 600 aid trucks are needed per day to meet the territory’s basic needs.

 ‘Death circle’

-On Monday, amid growing international condemnation over mass starvation widely seen as deliberately engineered by Israel, Prime Minister Benjamin Netanyahu appeared to double down on his war goals.
+On Monday, amid growing international condemnation over the mass starvation, seen by many as being deliberately engineered by Israel, Prime Minister Benjamin Netanyahu appeared to double down on his war goals.

-Netanyahu announced that he would convene a meeting of his cabinet Tuesday to ensure “Gaza will no longer pose a threat to Israel”.
+Netanyahu announced that he would convene a meeting of his cabinet on Tuesday to ensure that “Gaza will no longer pose a threat to Israel”.
 Israel’s Channel 12 cited an official as saying that Netanyahu was tending towards expanding the offensive.

 The announcement came on another bloody day in the Strip, with at least 74 Palestinians killed in Israeli attacks since dawn on Monday, including 36 aid seekers, according to medical sources.

-Among the attacks, at least three were killed by an Israeli strike on a house in Deir-el-Balah, according to Al-Aqsa Martyrs Hospital.
+Among the attacks, at least three people were killed by an Israeli strike on a house in Deir el-Balah, according to Al-Aqsa Martyrs Hospital.

 A source at al-Ahli Hospital in Gaza City reported that seven people were killed in Israeli shelling on multiple areas in the Shujayea neighbourhood, east of Gaza City.